 Paul Maduno, CEO of CallerId4U, insists that his firm is an innocent provider of “compliance” services to telemarketers, however they are not registered with the FTC to provide “Do Not Call” compliance services to telemarketers.
 They offer absolutely no services that will prevent consumers on the “Do Not Call” registry from receiving unsolicited telemarketing calls in violation of Federal law.
 In fact, their services are designed to allow telemarketers to hide behind false and deceptive Caller ID text.

-Paul Maduno and his partner Luis Martinez have an extensive history involving illicit telemarketing.
-In 2009, their business was called Digitcom Services, Inc., and they partnered with Steve Hamilton and F Antone Accuardi.
-After getting sued by Verizon for their role in a massive unsolicited “robocalling” operation, Maduno and Martinez rolled the infrastructure from Digitcom into a new public utility they created named CallerId4u.
-Hamilton and Accuardi created a utility named Pacific Telecom, which is responsible for millions of illicit calls.
-CallerId4u appears to share the same contracts, internal software and other resources as Pacific Telecom.
+Paul Maduno and his partner Luis Martinez have quite a history involving illicit telemarketing.
+In 2009, their business was called Digitcom Services, Inc., and they partnered with Steve Hamilton and a company named TM CallerID LLC, which was operated by Fred Accuardi.
+After TM CallerID got sued by Verizon for their role in a massive unsolicited “robocalling” operation, Maduno and Martinez appear to have rolled the infrastructure from Digitcom into a new public utility they created named CallerId4u.
+Hamilton and Accuardi separately created a utility named Pacific Telecom, which is responsible for millions of illicit calls.
+CallerId4u appears to share similar contracts, internal software and other resources as Pacific Telecom.

 Overview of Callerid4U’s Scheme